genarominetto/dict_to_kivy_app/README.md

 For each screen in the `app_structure` dictionary, you can define the following properties:

 - `reachable_screens`: A list of screens that can be navigated to.
-- `custom_functions`: A list of custom functions or features.
+- `custom_functions`: Each button prints a string when pressed
 - `grid_columns`: Number of columns in the layout.
 - `color`: Background color.